hbc/Intro-to-R-QMB/lessons/03_introR-data-manipulation.md

 ?read.csv
 ```

 The `read.csv` function has *one required argument* and several *options* that can be specified.
-The mandatory argument is a path to the file and filename, which in our case is `data/mouse_exp_design.csv`.
+The mandatory argument is a path to the file and filename, which in our case is `mouse_exp_design.csv`.
 We will put the function to the right of the assignment operator, meaning that **any output will be saved as the variable name provided on the left**.

 	metadata <- read.csv(file='mouse_exp_design.csv')